a-poor/old-austinpoor-dot-com/README.md

 # austinpoor-dot-com

 My data science portfolio.
-Created with flask and hosted on Heroku.
+Created with React and hosted on Heroku.

 See the live site here: [austinpoor.com](https://www.austinpoor.com)